connectrpc/connect-kotlin/README.md

 * [connect-es]: Type-safe APIs with Protobuf and TypeScript.
 * [connect-go]: Service handlers and clients for GoLang
 * [Buf Studio][buf-studio]: web UI for ad-hoc RPCs
-* [connect-conformance]: gRPC and gRPC-Web interoperability tests
+* [conformance]: Connect, gRPC, and gRPC-Web interoperability tests

 ## Status